 Although a personal interview in most programs is not required, it is highly recommended.
-Appointments can be made by writing or calling the office of admissions at (716) 881-7600 or toll-free at 1-800-777-3921.
-Candidates for the physician assistant program will be contacted on an individual basis by the program director for a departmental interview during the application process.
+Appointments can be made by writing, e-mailing or calling the office of admissions.
+The college admissions e-mail address is admissions@dyc.edu.
+Phone (716) 829-7600 or toll-free 1-800-777-3921.
+Candidates for the physician assistant program only will be contacted on an individual basis by the program director for a departmental interview during the application process.